Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Analysis Details

 \subsection{Generated Data and Quality Assurance}

-Figure \ref{fig:1} shows the transverse momentum distribution of a sample of the studied particles at each $\sqrt{S_{NN}}$ energy.
+In this study, we rely on generated particle kinematics without incorporating detector effects or reconstruction efficiency corrections that are required due to the limited resolutions of the detectors.
+Figure \ref{fig:1} shows that particles' distribution also differs as a function of the collision energy.
+The $dN/dp_{_T}$ distribution at RHIC is better described by the power-law function i.e. $1/{p_{_T}^{n}}$, where $n = 7$ for RHIC energy with $p_{_T}$ in the range $ 0 < p_{_T} < 20$, and $n = 5$ at LHC energy, where $0 < p_{_T} < 40$.
 The particles' distribution falls more rapidly at RHIC than at LHC.
-Hence, the distributions at LHC exhibit a higher kinematics reach as expected due to the difference in the available center of mass energy at each collider.
-The $dN/dp_{_t}$ distribution at RHIC is better described by the power-law function (i.e. $1/{p_{_t}^{n}}$), where $n = 7$ for RHIC, and $n = 5$ at LHC. \\
+Hence, the distributions at LHC exhibit a higher kinematics reach as expected due to the difference in the available center-of-mass energy at each collider; and accordingly different regions of the probed parton distributions function.

-As a function of transverse momentum, the reconstruction efficiency varies for different particle types \cite{simili2008elliptic}.
-Fig.\ref{fig:1} shows that the particles' distribution also differs as a function of the collision energy.